 Specific issues with respect to regulations

-Due to he operation in outdoor environments measures to avoid interference of passive services operating in the same band has to be avoided.
-Results on investigations of potential interference for fixed wireless links are reported in [15,16].

-Specific requirements with respect to the MAC
+The issues apply as described in section 6.4Specific requirements with respect to the MAC

 The application of highly-directed antennas used in fixed point-to-point links yields to low interference and low probability of collision.
 This may yield in simplified solutions for the MAC.